Dark sector searches with high-intensity positron beams in the CERN North Area: The North Area beam lines and the NA62 detector

 \subsection{The K12 beam line}

 The K12 beam line is located downstream of the P42 transfer line.
-It has been designed to provide a high intensity 75 GeV kaon beam to the NA62 experiment.
-Fig. \ref{fig:K12} represents a schematic view of the K12 beam line.
-The K12 mixed hadron beam is produced by the interaction of the SPS primary 450 GeV protons with the T10 target made of 4x100 mm long beryllium rods.
+It has been designed to provide a high intensity 75 GeV kaon beam to the NA62 experiment.~Fig. \ref{fig:K12} represents a schematic view of the K12 beam line.
+The K12 mixed hadron beam is produced by the interaction of the SPS primary protons with the T10 target made of 4$\times$100~mm long beryllium rods.

-The beam is then focused by using a pair of dump collimators known as TAX (``Target Attenuator Experimental areas") made of massive copper and steel blocks.
-A set of four strong dipoles surrounding the TAX (the ``first achromat") ensures the selection of secondary particles with a momentum of 75 GeV and a 1.1\% RMS resolution.
+The beam is then focused onto a pair of dump collimators known as TAX (``Target Attenuator Experimental areas") made of massive copper and steel blocks.
+A set of four strong dipoles surrounding the TAX (the ``first achromat") ensures the selection of secondary particles with a momentum of 75~GeV with a 1.1\% RMS resolution.
 Off-momentum and neutral particles are absorbed into the TAX.
 Positrons produced in the proton collisions are attenuated using a thin tungsten converter.
 After additional sweeping magnets and collimators are used to reduce muon halo, the kaon component of the unseparated hadron beam is identified by the KTAG Cherenkov detector.
-In the ``second achromat" region, the beam is deflected vertically by a set of dipoles, and its momentum is measured by four silicon pixel detectors known as the GigaTracker with a resolution of 0.2\%.
-A thorough description of the line can be found in~\cite{Banerjee:2774716}.
+In the ``second achromat" region, a section of the beam is deflected downward by a set of dipoles, and its momentum is measured by four silicon pixel detectors known as the GigaTracker with a resolution of 0.2\%.
+A thorough description of the beam line can be found in~\cite{Banerjee:2774716}.